squeedee/AS3Fake/README.markdown

 ## Done

-Nothing yet :)
+- Anglo Names
+- Spatial points limited by AABB

 ## Planned

-- Anglo Names
-- Geospatial points, limited by:
-  - AABB
-  - Complex Polygon
+- Spatial points limited by Complex Polygon

 ..
 Lots of other stuff if anyone cares to help build them.